 The six numbered pushbuttons let you return to your favorite stations.
-You can set up to 18 stations (six AM, six FM1 and six FM2) by performing the following steps:
+You can set up to 30 stations (six FM1, six FM2, and six AM, six XM1 and six XM2 (48 contiguous US states, if equipped), by performing the following steps:

-- 1. Turn the radio on.

-- 2. Press BAND to select AM, FM1 or FM2.

-- 3. Tune in the desired station.

-- Press AUTO TONE to choose the bass and treble equalization that best suits the type of station you are listening to.

-- Press and hold one of the six numbered pushbuttons.
-The radio will produce one beep.

-Whenever you press that numbered pushbutton, the station you set will return and the bass and treble equalization that you selected will also be automatically selected for that pushbutton.

-6. Repeat the steps for each pushbutton.
+- 1. Turn the radio on. - Press BAND to select FM1, FM2, AM or XM1 or XM2. - 3.
+Tune in the desired station. - 4.
+Press AUTO TONE to select the equalization. - Press and hold one of the six numbered pushbuttons until you hear a beep.
+Whenever you press that numbered pushbutton, the station you set will return and the equalization that you selected will be automatically stored for that pushbutton. - 6.
+Repeat the steps for each pushbutton.